b9Joker108/hummingbird_style/weblog/2025/december/december_v1_2025.md

 DeiXEs:
 * https://unior.academia.edu/GIACOMELLAOROFINO

-Orofino, is one of my godsisters or Vajra-mantra-kin and a scholar, researcher, writer and Tibetologist, whom I hold in particular personal esteem and warmth.
+Orofino, is one of my godsisters or vajra-mantra-kin and a scholar, researcher, writer and Tibetologist of substandard, whom I hold in particular personal esteem and heart-warmth.

 ### Saturday, December 6, 2025 ###